11.3 Guessing, Elimination, and Answer Changes

 Key Takeaways

-• There is no penalty for guessing on the CHES exam, so every item should have a selected answer.
+• There is no penalty for guessing, so every one of the 165 items should end with a selected option.

-• Good elimination starts by identifying the Area of Responsibility and the stage of the program cycle.
+• Disciplined elimination starts by naming the Area of Responsibility and the program-cycle stage before reading options.

 Turn uncertainty into a disciplined choice

-The current CHES scoring rules include no penalty for guessing.
-That fact should change your behavior in two ways.
-First, never leave an item blank.
-Second, when time is tight, make the best supported selection and move forward instead of spending three minutes trying to make a low-confidence item feel perfect.
+The CHES scoring rules include no penalty for guessing.
+That fact should change your behavior in two concrete ways.
+First, never leave an item blank — an unanswered item is a guaranteed zero, while a guess from two finalists is a coin flip in your favor.
+Second, when time is tight, make the best-supported selection and move, rather than burning three minutes trying to make a low-confidence item feel perfect.

 A disciplined guess begins before the answer choices.
-Read the last sentence of the stem and identify the task.
-Is the candidate supposed to assess needs, write an objective, choose an implementation strategy, interpret evaluation data, advocate for a policy, adapt communication, manage resources, or act ethically?
-Many wrong choices are plausible health education activities, but they belong to the wrong stage.
+Read the last sentence of the stem and name the task.
+Is the specialist supposed to assess needs, write an objective, choose an implementation strategy, interpret evaluation data, advocate for a policy, adapt a message, manage resources, or act ethically?
+Many wrong options are perfectly real health education activities — they just belong to the wrong stage of the cycle.

 Elimination ladder